Meanderings and musing by fellow motorcycle travelers.

 If you know anyone who might like these road reports please forward/share them along.

-"Maybe you should try to sleep in a bit tomorrow.
+By Yermo."Maybe you should try to sleep in a bit tomorrow.
 Getting up at 6AM is too much all at once cold turkey like you're doing."
 Yun said trying to emulate some compassion for his road weary companion who against all odds had managed to arise unprodded promptly at 6AM after having gotten up at 5AM the previous day.
 He was not looking all that good.

 "No, I'm really going to try to get up at 6AM every day on this trip and do it Yun style, full frontal assault, no complaining."
 I replied stating my intention firmly that I was going to experience morning with a resolve not unlike a vampire who has finally decided end it all by walking out to see the sunrise.